-Though home to one of the largest cultural districts in the nation and more than 25 museums, several notable murals are taking the limelight.
+Fort Worth is home to one of the largest cultural districts in the nation and more than 25 museums.
+And now, several notable murals are stepping into the limelight.
 Discover artistic masterpieces on the walls of familiar Fort Worth hot spots, all by simply driving by.

 Don’t miss: Our first (and very popular installment) about the emerging murals all around the Fort.